 We continue to celebrate annual events like the programs listed below.
 In addition to heritage programming, the office of Student Development and Activities sponsors events related to current experiences.
 If you have a programming suggestion please email firstname.lastname@example.org.
 Check out the calendar, Facebook, and the ‘What’s Happening at MMC’ tab for more events.

 Asian American Heritage Month.
 During the month of May, MMC recognizes the contributions of Asian-Americans to the United States.

 Black History Month.
 During the month of February, MMC recognizes the contributions Black/African-Americans to the United States.

 Latin/Latinx Heritage Month.
-From September 15 to October 15, Marymount Manhattan College recognizes the contributions of Latin/Latinx Americans to the United States.
+From September 15 to October 15, MMC recognizes the contributions of Latin/Latinx Americans to the US.
 The x at the end of the word Latin is used in lieu of the ‘o’ to offer a gender inclusive option of Latina or Latino.

 Native American Heritage Month.
 During the month of November, MMC recognizes the contributions Native-American/Indigenous Peoples have made to the United States.

 Pride Month.
 During the month of May, MMC recognizes the contributions of the LGBTQ community to the United States.
 Typically Pride Month is held in June; however, because MMC is not in session during June, we celebrate Pride Month in May.